filisko/pdo-plus/README.md

 // Dump all logged queries of PDO connection 1 var_dump($pdoConnection1->getLog());

+// --- the following code shows how to integrate with Tracy debugger

 // Instance for Tracy BarPanel for connection 1
 $db1Panel = new \Filisko\PDOplus\Tracy\BarPanel($pdoConnection1);
 $db1Panel->title = "DB 1 Panel";